GiocomoLab/Sosa_et_al_2024/notebooks/Fig2_Ext2_identifyRewardRelative.md

 Once "reward-relative" are excluded from nonreward_remap, the remaining nonreward_remap cells \
 are the "non-reward-relative remapping cells" described in the paper.

-Note: there can also be "reward" cells that are not also "reward-relative" if both of their  \
+Note: there can also be "reward" cells that are not also "reward-relative" if their  \
-peaks are within 50 cm of reward (within a 100 cm span on either side of reward)  \
+peak firing is within 50 cm of both reward locations (within a 100 cm span on either side  \
-but not within 50 cm of _each other_ relative to reward (50 cm span).
+the reward zone start) but not within 50 cm of _each other_ relative to reward (50 cm span).

 These cell categories are meant to be a descriptive way to capture the heterogeneity  \
 of remapping patterns.
 They are not meant to assign biologically meaningful "cell types",  \
-even though I use `cell_class` as a shorthand in the code (because we are classifying cells).
+even though I use `cell_class` as a shorthand in the code.

 A lot of time was spent exploring the various thresholds involved here, and we  \
 did not find that changing any of them changed the conclusion, which is that reward-relative  \
 coding exists at the population level.

+#### Relationship of keys used here to remapping categories in the paper:

+'track' = track-relative  \
+'disappear' = disappearing  \
+'appear' = appearing  \
+'reward' = remap near reward (≤50 cm from both reward zone starts)  \
+'rr' = reward-relative  \
+'reward_inc_rr' = remap near reward, including reward-relative  \
+'nonreward_remap_inc_rr' = remap far from reward (>50 cm from reward zone start), including reward-relative  \
+'nonreward_remap' = non-reward-relative (non-RR) remapping  \
+'unclassified' = cells that did not fall into any of the above groups  \

 ```python
 ## Get cell indices by remapping type